isomerpages/govtech-stp/_periodic-commuting-arrangement/00a-pca-requirement-and-process.md

 ---
 title: Requirements and Process
 permalink: /pca/requirements-and-process
-third_nav_title: Malaysian Citizens/PRs Holding Singapore Work Pass
+third_nav_title: Malaysian Citizens/PRs Working in Singapore
 ---

 **Notice:** *Given the increase in COVID-19 cases in Malaysia, approved **Periodic Commuting Arrangement (PCA) travellers that have remained in Malaysia in the past 14 days prior to arrival in Singapore,** will serve a <u>14-day Stay-Home Notice (SHN) at an SHN-Dedicated Facility (SDF)</u>.
 Approved travellers that breach the SHN requirements, submit a false declaration, and/or fail to comply with their Work Pass Conditions will have legal action taken against them.
 This could include an imprisonment term, fine, or revocation of their Work Passes.*